 - Commonly used set of ad technology providers: This is the setting that will be used unless you make a change on this page.

 - Custom set of ad technology providers: Select your preferred ad technology providers.

-- Clearly identify the providers you select to your users, and obtain users' consent in line with Google's EU User Consent Policy.
+- Clearly identify the providers that you select to your users, and obtain users' consent in line with Google's EU User Consent Policy.

 You could do this by listing your chosen ad technology providers in a consent flow, or listing your chosen providers on a separate page of your site to which you direct your users from a consent flow.
 In either case, to comply with Google's EU User Consent Policy, you should link to the details provided by each provider that describes their activities.
-You will find the relevant URLs in the CSV files that are available (either for your customized list or for the commonly-used providers list).
+You will find the relevant URLs in the CSV files that are available (either for your customised list or for the commonly used providers list).